andreasabel/inCode/entry/purely-functional-typed-models-2.md

   where
     go (x, s) = Just (x, (y, s'))
       where
-        (y, s') = evalBP (uncurry T2 . f (auto p) (auto x)) s
+        -- 'T2' tuples up a pair of 'BVar's into a 'BVar' of a tuple (y, s') = evalBP (uncurry T2 . f (auto p) (auto x)) s
 ```